nangirvan/support-vector-machine/README.md

 # support-vector-machine

-Simple implementation of Support Vector Machine classification.
+Simple Java implementation of Support Vector Machine classification.
 There a 2 method that i used :
 - Gaussian
 - Polinomial